-28. This Ordinance shall apply to all grievances submitted in writing by officers on or after the date of its adoption 13 March 2013.
-The former arrangements contained in former Statute U, VI shall be deemed to apply to all grievances submitted in writing prior to that date, together with the former Regulations relating to Grievance Committees in Ordinances Chapter II, 24 p 208.
-When no longer required this provision may be repealed by Grace.
+28. This Ordinance shall apply to all grievances submitted in writing by officers on or after 13 March 2013.
+The former arrangements contained in former Statute U, VI shall be deemed to apply to all grievances submitted in writing prior to that date, together with the former Regulations relating to Grievance Committees in Ordinances, Chapter II.5 When no longer required this provision may be repealed by Grace.